 All across our country and our world, Girl Scouts are leaping to the aid of others by engaging in wonderful acts of service and kindness.
 Whether by writing letters to senior citizens, honoring first responders, taking part in a citizen science project, or promoting voting and democracy, now your troop can get involved in these unique Girl Scout activities too.
 Click here to learn more about the National Girl Scout Service Projects.

-Honoring our Everyday Changemakers
+Honoring Changemakers

 Small acts of kindness and gratitude can have an incredible impact on your community!
 Girl Scouts can pay it forward by recognizing the people in their communities who have supported them in finding their unique paths.